oroinc/documentation/user/back-office/customers/customer-users/index.rst

 Use the generated Client ID and Client Secret to retrieve an access token to connect to your Oro application.

-.. note:: For the aggregated information on all OAuth applications created by customer users in the back-office, refer to the general :ref:`Storefront OAuth Applications <storefront-oauth-app>` topic.
+.. note:: For the aggregated information on all OAuth applications created by customer users in the back-office, refer to the general :ref:`Customer User OAuth Applications <customer-user-oauth-app>` topic.

 .. include:: /include/include-images.rst